ibm-cloud-docs/citrix-netscaler-vpx/hsm-csr.md

    Command Result : 0 (Success)
    ```

-4. Using the keys created in the previous step, generate a CSR using the CMU utility.
+4. With the keys created in the previous step, generate a CSR with the CMU utility.

-   Make sure to use the correct/appropriate values for Common Name (CN) and E-mail (E); the first one should match the FQDN that will be used in the DNS A record associated with the Virtual Server/IP (VPX).
-The E parameter will be used to send certificate procurement details after this is requested/ordered.
+   Make sure to use the appropriate values for Common Name (CN) and E-mail (E).
+The first matches the FQDN used in the DNS A record that is associated with the Virtual IP (VPX).
+The E parameter will be used to send certificate procurement details after the request.

    ```sh
    root@IBMADC690867-s6dr# cmu requestcertificate